How robotics is taking B2B marketing effectiveness to the next level

 Interestingly, RPA vendors are on the front foot in the decades-old dispute against replacing human jobs with machines, arguing that automation technology is designed to work with humans rather than replace them.
 The technology is still too primitive to replace a human role entirely anyway.

 But according to consulting firm McKinsey, today’s automation technology already has the capability to replace half of all the activities people are paid to do.
-And as technology continues to evolve, the threat automation poses to a human workforce is only heading in one direction.
+And as technology continues to evolve, so too does the threat it poses to a human workforce.

 A recent automation feasibility study of US industry found that the white-collar sector most at risk from automation is finance and insurance.
 It’s here that seven in ten (69%) data processing roles could soon be replaced by technology.